LG IPO Allotment Date: Everything Investors Should Know About This Record-Breaking Offering

 Conclusion

-The LG IPO allotment date of October 10, 2025 is more than just a formality—it’s the culmination of one of the year’s most talked-about offerings.
-Whether you get allotment or not, it’s an opportunity to witness market enthusiasm for a company that has quietly been part of Indian homes for decades.
+LG IPO allotment date on October 10, 2025 is more than just an administrative formality – it marks one of the year’s most anticipated offerings and serves as an opportunity to witness market interest for an iconic Indian household brand that’s been part of our homes for generations.